 SUMP PUMPS AND BACKWATER VALVES

-This is very important since the old method of draining a weeping tile was to connect it to your home’s drainage system.
-But that is deteriorating and can’t keep up with the increase in precipitation we are now seeing.
+This is very important since the old method of draining a weeping tile was to connect it to your drainage system – which is deteriorating and cannot keep up with the huge rainfalls that we are now seeing.
 This will almost guarantee that your house would eventually get flooded if not addressed properly.

 A sump pump consists of three main features:

 - Tank that holds the water that is drained from a weeping tile